Avondale Estates, GA DUI Lawyers

 The 2010 Georgia code § 40-6-391 defines a long lists the specific consequences when driving under the influence of alcohol, drugs, or other intoxicating substances.
 A number of penalties will incur.
 It also defines penalties of publication of notice of conviction for persons convicted for a second time and endangering a child.

 Other information concerning DUI Penalties: DUI/DWI Chart Penalties

 It is imperative that you seek the most qualified Avondale Estates DUI attorney.
 Hiring the right attorney can be the difference between a dismissal or conviction.
-Even if your trial lawyer is unable to have the charges dropped a dui lawyer with years of experience can either reduce or even limit suspension and can also assist in reducing or eliminating jail time.
+Trial lawyers with years of experience can either have convictions reduced or even limit suspensions.

 DUI/DWI Appeal Process in Georgia